Kclamberth/csvSearcher/README.md

 The links that did not contain the keyword are stored in notFoundList.txt.
 The links that DID CONTAIN the keyword are stored in foundList.txt.

+You can read the text files, or output them for another use.

 The terminal interface will also show you the links that did not contain the keyword.